runpod/runpodctl/README.md

 runpodctl is the CLI tool to automate / manage GPU pods for [runpod.io](https://runpod.io).

-*Note: All pods automatically come with runpod cli installed with a pod-scoped API key.*
+*Note: All pods automatically come with runpodctl installed with a pod-scoped API key.*

 </div>